etc1290/Stembase/log.md

  File tagging system

 ---
+	## 2022.02.07		version 0.2.5
+	-- Add focus color on file and tag

+	## Added
+	1. Add selected color on file and tag to notify selecton

+---
 	## 2022.02.07		version 0.2.4.1
 	-- Add tag remove protection
 	-- Fix tag id is took as tag on parsing